 It’s no wonder there has been a 260% increase in the number of USDA Farmers Markets from 1996 to 2016.

 Unfortunately, a lot of grocery store produce is highly processed and grown using sprays, hormones and antibiotics.
 Sometimes it’s even gassed in transit.
-In contrast, many farmers who participate in markets use organic and minimal-intervention methods to grow their produce.
+In contrast, many farmers who participate in markets use organic and minimal intervention methods to grow their produce.
 They also often avoid processing and go to great lengths to grow the most nutritious, delicious and colourful produce possible in order to stand out among other farm stands.
-If nothing else, signage at farmers markets tend to celebrate biodynamic and organic farming very clearly (so you know what you’re buying and from where).
+If nothing else, signage at farmers’ markets tends to celebrate biodynamic and organic farming very clearly (so you know what you’re buying and from where).
 Organic farming is not only better for the environment, the soil, and the plants themselves, it’s also better for your body.

 Farm fresh tastes better